Taiwan’s Working Holiday Visa for Australians

 - Certificate or proof of travel/health insurance that covers medical and hospitalisation expenses during your entire stay in Taiwan

-See the Taipei Economic and Culture Office in Australia website for more information.
+See the Taipei Economic and Culture Office in Australia website and Bureau of Consular Affairs website for more information.

 How to apply for a Taiwan Working Holiday Visa